Apollo Router quickstart

 After downloading, extract the file by running the following from a new project directory, substituting the path to the tarball:

-You can now try running Apollo Router from your project's root directory with the following command:
+You can now run the Apollo Router from your project's root directory with the following command:

-If you do, you'll get the following error:
+If you do, you'll get output similar to the following:

-This is because Apollo Router requires a supergraph schema as input!
-Let's obtain one.
+This is because Apollo Router requires a supergraph schema and we aren't providing it one!
+Let's fix that.

-For this quickstart, we're using example Apollo-hosted subgraphs, along with an example supergraph schema that's composed from their schemas.
+For this quickstart, we're using example Apollo-hosted subgraphs, along with an example supergraph schema that's composed from those subgraph schemas.

 From your project's root directory, run the following: